viivivepsalainen/h4-oma-komento/README.md

 ![newtry2](https://user-images.githubusercontent.com/118457367/203638286-8687809d-d306-41dc-ae8c-edc575d4cc5c.jpg)

- After that I made the file so that we can transfer the command to minions/slaves, which looked like this:
+ After that I made the file (**sudo nano /srv/salt/moimaailma/init.sls**) so that we can transfer/copy the command to minions/slaves, which looked like this:

  ![newtry4](https://user-images.githubusercontent.com/118457367/203638522-4a1aadd7-43be-499e-aeb6-654f367dd715.jpg)

+ After that, with the command **sudo salt viivi state.apply moimaailma** I copied the command to my minion, which succeeded:

 ![newtry3](https://user-images.githubusercontent.com/118457367/203638546-48c0a925-b7d3-4d65-9c88-b666a15b08c7.jpg)